HenryHoward/Neolib/neolib/neoquest/readme.md

     make it able to navigate & build a map file && REMEMBER LAST LOCATION.
     - graphml format?
     - python libraries for this?
-    - we have diagonal movement, so there are a LOT of potential edges. that's fine.
+    - we have diagonal movement ...
     - how do we know we've reached the ends of the maps, as opposed to not knowing that there may be an edge somewhere?